vvvv/vvvv.org/content/blog/2025/Dates/creative-robotics-masterclass/index.md

 - Design Interaction and Narrative

-Learn to craft meaningful, surprising encounters—whether with virtual or physical agents—through structured creative exercises and peer discussion.
+Learn to craft meaningful, surprising encounters, whether with virtual or physical agents, through structured creative exercises and peer discussion.

 - Get Hands-On with Programming

-Discover Bunraku, a vvvv-based control library.
-Set up your environment (Windows-compatible via Parallels on Mac if needed) and experiment with OSC or MQTT communication.
+Discover [Bunraku](https://amirbastan.com/projects/bunraku/), a vvvv-based control library.
+Set up your environment (Windows-compatible, and on Mac via Parallels) and experiment with OSC or MQTT communication.

 - Collaborate in Simulation